Arevy/e-commerce-backend/README.md

    wishlists, reviews, orders, order items, and payments so each GraphQL mutation/query can be exercised immediately.

+### Handling Expired Oracle Passwords
+- When Oracle forces a password rotation, first set `DB_PASSWORD` to the current (expired) credential and `DB_PASSWORD_NEW` to the **new, different** password that should replace it (Oracle rejects reusing the same value).
+Enable automated rotation by setting `DB_PASSWORD_ROTATE=true`.
+    - The next server boot will detect the `ORA-28001` error, change the password via Oracle's thin driver, and switch the connection pool to the new credential.
+- Update your secrets storage (`.env`, vault, CI variables) so that subsequent deployments use the new value and remove `DB_PASSWORD_NEW` after a successful rotation.

 ### Default Test Accounts
 | Email               | Password       | Notes                       |
 |---------------------|----------------|-----------------------------|